PrefectHQ/prefect/docs/concepts/results.md

 - `result_storage`: Where to store the result when persisted.
 - `result_serializer`: How to convert the result to a storable form.

+The flow decorator also includes the option:

+- `persist_results`: Whether the result of this flow and any tasks or subflows in it should be persisted to storage.

 #### Toggling persistence

-Persistence of the result of a task or flow can be configured with the `persist_result` option.
-The `persist_result` option defaults to a null value, which will automatically enable persistence if it is needed for a Prefect feature used by the flow or task.
+Persistence of the results in a flow can be configured with the `persist_results` option.
+The `persist_results` option defaults to a null value, which will automatically enable persistence if it is needed for a Prefect feature used in the flow.

 For example, the following flow has retries enabled.
 Flow retries require that all task results are persisted, so the task's result will be persisted: